Route Multi-Region Traffic to SAP Build Work Zone, standard edition, using Amazon Route 53

-The requirement for the high availability of a modern-day tool is implicit and very essential.
+The requirement for the business continuity of a modern-day tool is implicit and very essential.
 Nowadays, customers have zero tolerance for downtime.
 For business-critical applications, a failure, even of the tiniest amount, could have adverse effects.
-One such service that could be adversely affected by an outage is SAP Launchpad service.
-The launchpad service, being the end users’ central point of entry for all the applications, is expected to be highly available and responsive.
+One such service that could be adversely affected by an outage is SAP Build Work Zone, standard edition.
+The Build Work Zone, standard edition service, being the end users’ central point of entry for all the applications, is expected to be highly available and responsive.

-The launchpad service in SAP Business Technology Platform promises an easy-to-configure, role-based solution to act as a gateway into all applications, by displaying them in different tiles arranged in different groups.
+The SAP Build Work Zone service in SAP Business Technology Platform promises an easy-to-configure, role-based solution to act as a gateway into all applications, by displaying them in different tiles arranged in different groups.
 The availability of this service is limited by SAP BTP’s limitation of a subaccount to act as a single host located in a single region.
 This means we need a way to better prepare for and handle failure.
-So, instead of having a single launchpad service in a single SAP BTP subaccount, we can have a clone running in a different subaccount that is hosted in a different region.
+So, instead of having a single work zone service in a single SAP BTP subaccount, we can have a clone running in a different subaccount that is hosted in a different region.
 That leaves us just with the task of redirecting the traffic to the right destination.

 Amazon’s Route 53

 Route 53 is Amazon’s highly available and scalable Domain name System (DNS) web service featuring easy-to-configure traffic policies and health checks to redirect the traffic to the right target.
-Route 53 fits our requirements perfectly and can act as the entry point; triage the traffic, and increase the availability of the SAP Launchpad service.
+Route 53 fits our requirements perfectly and can act as the entry point; triage the traffic, and increase the availability of the SAP Build Work Zone service.

-The data flow for this scenario begins with the request from the end user’s domain or the URL of the launchpad service.
+The data flow for this scenario begins with the request from the end user’s domain or the URL of the SAP Build Work Zone service.
 The flow then takes us to Route 53, which will check the health of the underlying systems and redirect the users to the right available target.

 High-Level Realization Steps